doinby/invoice-app-react-tailwind/README.md

 # Frontend Mentor - Invoice app solution

 This is a solution to the [Invoice app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl).

-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Invoice App is a modern solution to help people keeping track of the day-to-day invoices and receipts.
+No more crumbly, faded receipts at the bottom of a drawer at tax time!
+Works seamlessly with all screen sizes.

 ## Table of contents